hackclub/hackclub/guidelines/collecting_feedback/README.md

 ## Collecting Feedback

-When giving the feedback forms to the hackers, it is very important that the hackers feel that giving feedback is important.
-Making hackers feel like giving feedback is important can be broken down into two parts:
+When giving the feedback forms to the hackers, it is very important that the hackers feel that giving their feedback is important.
+Making hackers feel that giving feedback is important can be broken down into two parts:

 1. Telling them why we want their feedback.
-2. Actually acting on their feedback and showing that it makes a difference.
+2. Acting on hacker feedback in a way that is visible to hackers.

-## Acting on Feedback

-An important part to acting on feedback is making the changes visible to the hackers.
-At Hack Camp we did this by announcing 1-2 noticeable pieces of feedback we received at the previous meeting and explaining what we were doing that meeting to act on that feedback.

-## Getting First-Time Feedback
+## Getting Hackers to Submit Feedback

-Getting feedback from a hacker for the first time is the hardest; they don't have the previous experience of submitting feedback to build up a habit.
-This can be fixed by having a focus on feedback at any meeting new hackers are present.
+Getting feedback from a hacker is hard; they don't think that submitting feedback is worth their time.
+This can be fixed by showing the hackers what you do in response to their feedback.

+_It should be noted this is critically important in any meeting with a hacker who is not yet in the habit of submitting feedback_

-For these all-important first-time meetings, the following can help:
+For increasing the submission rate of feedback in clubs, the following can help:

 1. Allocate a minimum of 10 minutes for feedback.
 2. A quick explanation of why feedback is so important: